FirelyTeam/firely-docs-firely-server/features_and_tools/cql.rst

 Firely Server CQL Plugin
 ------------------------

-This chapter details setting up Firely ServerCQL Plugin and provides you with an example to get some hands-on experience with CQL library with Postman tool.
+This chapter details setting up Firely Server CQL Plugin and provides you with an example to get some hands-on experience with CQL library with Postman tool.

 * Getting Started
 * CQL Plugin Configuration